ninthlink/tplink/README.md

 ## changelog

+### v1.0.6

++ Fixed a display bug where the "speedometer" meters were not lining up correctly on larger resolutions
++ Turned off a console.log message that was left on during the fixing of v1.0.5

 ### v1.0.5

 + Fixed issue where if a calculated time was more than 999 seconds, it wasn't formatting to minutes & seconds